Not a sport. Not real basketball. Nobody cares. Make me some sandwiches. Go back to the kitchen.

 But they can’t.
 Because they’re women.

 I was honestly shocked to see the negative comments almost outweigh the positive ones.
 I guess I put too much faith in the Twitter-verse to actually be decent for a change.
-The game earned an 0.9 rating, which makes it the highest-rated college basketball game on ESPN2 this season for both men and women, but people still continued to comment that they are ruining the game and that nobody watches.
+UConn’s 100th win in a row over South Carolina earned an 0.9 rating, which makes it the highest-rated college basketball game on ESPN2 this season for both men and women, but people still continued to comment that they are ruining the game and that nobody watches.

 While thinking about waiting outside in the absolute freezing, windy winter cold for four hours to barely get a front row seat to this historic spectacle still fills me with elation, I can see now that the feeling is not mutual; most people really just don’t care.
 I don’t know why I expected them to.